-- the ADT Separation and Distribution Agreement and each of the ancillary agreements contemplated by the ADT Separation and Distribution Agreement shall have been executed by each party thereto, and each of the internal transactions contemplated by such agreements to have been completed prior to the Distribution shall have been completed; - Tyco shall have received the opinion of McDermott Will & Emery LLP confirming the tax-free status of the Distribution for U.S. federal income tax purposes; - Tyco shall have received the opinions of Duff & Phelps relating to the solvency of each of Tyco, ADT and Tyco Flow Control following completion of the Distributions; and - Tyco shall have received an audit report of Deloitte AG (Zürich), as state supervised auditing enterprise, stating that the Distribution and the ordinary cash dividend to Tyco shareholders proposed in the Tyco Proxy Statement comply with Swiss law.
+- the ADT Separation and Distribution Agreement and each of the Ancillary Agreements shall have been executed by each party thereto, and each of the internal transactions contemplated by such agreements to have been completed prior to the Distribution shall have been completed; - Tyco shall have received the opinion of McDermott Will & Emery LLP confirming the tax-free status of the Distribution for U.S. federal income tax purposes; - Tyco shall have received the opinions of Duff & Phelps relating to the solvency of each of Tyco, ADT and Tyco Flow Control following completion of the Distributions; and - Tyco shall have received an audit report of Deloitte AG (Zürich), as state supervised auditing enterprise, stating that the Distribution and the ordinary cash dividend to Tyco shareholders proposed in the Tyco Proxy Statement comply with Swiss law.

-In the event that shareholder approval of the Distribution is received and the conditions to the spin-off included in the shareholders resolution are met or otherwise satisfied prior to a condition.
-In the event these conditions to the spin-off are not met or otherwise satisfied prior to a condition to the place.
+In the event that shareholder approval of the Distribution is received and the conditions to the spin-off included in the shareholders resolution are met or otherwise satisfied prior to March 31, 2013 Tyco will be obligated to effect the Distribution.
+In the event these conditions to the spin-off are not met or otherwise satisfied prior to March 31, 2013 the Distribution will not take place.